More Mirror Framing

 Thanks as always for stopping by…

-Posted on January 23, 2014, in Interior Spaces and tagged easy mirror frame installation, framing vanity mirror, how to install mirror frame, how to update your bathroom mirrors.
+Posted on January 23, 2014, in Interior Design and tagged easy mirror frame installation, framing vanity mirror, how to install mirror frame, how to update your bathroom mirrors.
 Bookmark the permalink.
 6 Comments.